-Master essential concepts, theories and practices in finance and accounting by earning your graduate certificate in finance at Southern New Hampshire University.
+Master essential concepts, theories and practices in finance and accounting by earning your Finance Graduate Certificate at Southern New Hampshire University.
 Whether you're an experienced finance practitioner looking for professional development courses or someone interested in taking the first step toward a rewarding career in finance, the finance certificate will help you reach your goals.

 The graduate certificate in finance incorporates techniques and technology used by finance professionals today.
 With topics ranging from financial decision-making to capital investment, the finance certificate will help you build marketable, in-demand skills.